 - Hot tip!
 If you include oil in your diet, don't skip the melted garlic butter.
 These breadsticks are fantastic without it, but with it?
 Wowsa.

-I hope you love these Vegan Cheese Filled Breadsticks as much as we do!
+I hope you love these cheesy vegan breadsticks as much as we do!
 If you try the recipe be sure to leave a comment below to let everyone know how they turned out.
 Happy baking!

 You might also like: